Sentinel (album)

-Sentinel is the third album by Nigel Mazlyn Jones, full title "Sentinel & The Fools of the Finest Degree".
-The album was recorded in February and March 1979 at Millstream Studios, Cheltenham, produced by Nigel Mazlyn Jones and engineered by John Acock and Mick Dolan.
+Sentinel (full title Sentinel & the Fools of the Finest Degree) is the third album by Nigel Mazlyn Jones.
+It was recorded in February and March 1979 at Millstream Studios, Cheltenham, produced by Nigel Mazlyn Jones and engineered by John Acock and Mick Dolan.
 It includes contributions by regular collaborator Johnny Coppin and then-members of Coppin's band (Phil Beer, Steve Hutt and Mick Candler).

-The original LP was split into two sections - "Sentinel" on side one, and "Fools of the Finest Degree" on side two.
+The original LP was split into two sections — "Sentinel" on side one, and "Fools of the Finest Degree" on side two.

 The album was reissued on CD in 2008 by Kissing Spell Records (catalogue number KSCD957) with additional tracks.

 Track listing

 All tracks composed by Nigel Mazlyn Jones.